fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/start/register.md

 ## Overview

-In order to fully utilize the Guardian Web, registration for application and client key generation must be requested.
+In order to fully utilize the Guardian Web, the client must be registered to generate the client key.
-Please contact with the FNS management team regarding this matter.
+Please contact the person in charge regarding this matter.

-## Request for issuance
+## Request for Issuance
-When the client key generation is requested, a minimum information will be collected as follows.
+Only the minimum information will be collected in the process of client key generation as follows.
  - Company name

 ## Client Key Generation
-The following is a good example of client key generated after the request is complete.
+If the request is successfully completed, the client key will be generated like below.

 ``` json
 {